european-commission-empl/European-Learning-Model/README.md

 The EDCI Data Model is an extension of the [W3C Verifiable Credentials Data Model](https://github.com/w3c/vc-data-model) expressed as XML/XSD, for the purposes of providing a standardised format of describing learning within the European Union and European Economic Area.

 ## Development Plan
-* The current version of the data model provides a basic structure of claims, which are divided into activities, assessments and achievements.
+* The current version of the data model provides description of concepts including:
-* v0.3.0: will model Learning Opportunities and authorisation of NQF Qualifications.
+** definition of activities, assessments and achievements as base units for describing learning ** definition of the Europass extension of a W3C Verifiable Credential ** definition of a Europass learning opportunity
-* v0.4.0: will incorporate the Europass Supplements
+** definition of accreditation concepts
 * v0.5.0: will describe credential revocation, as well as detailed display properties.

 The namespaces and URIs provided in the model xsd files are currently placeholders, and will change on final release.